-- There had been 14 clinical audits completed in the last two years.
+- We looked at four clinical audits completed since January 2015.
 All of these were full cycle (repeated) audits or part of a full cycle programme (scheduled to be repeated) where the data was analysed and clinically discussed and the practice approach was reviewed and modified as a result when necessary. - The practice participated in local audits, national benchmarking, accreditation, peer review and research. - Findings were used by the practice to improve services.
-For example, an audit of the care for patients with impaired glucose regulation was completed because good management of these patients could prevent or delay the onset of type two diabetes.
-By analysing the results and modifying its approach to the recall and dietician referral of these patients, the practice increased the amount of patients receiving blood glucose assessments, lifestyle advice and body mass index (BMI) checks.
-This reduced the risks to those patients of long-term health complications.
+For example, the practice completed an audit on the appropriate prescribing of a medicine used to treat osteoporosis.
+By analysing the results and modifying its approach to prescriptions for this treatment, the practice improved its adherence to guideline standards and reduced the inappropriate prescribing of this medicine.